Gaggu18/BatCam1/README.md

 run the rough.py file please.
-I work on rough file as I don't wanna mess with the actualy game file that is game.py
+I work on rough file as I don't wanna mess with the actual game file that is game.py Please do comment